 They're for the little people.

-And that's how she views America as the little people, the not so worthy, the deplorables.
+And that's how she views America as the little people, the not-so-worthy, the deplorables.

-And I just think a lot of Americans, Joe, are saying through this, they don't want double standards.
+And I just think a lot of Americans, Joe, are seeing through this.

 They just want fair rules.